Code-Institute-Submissions/OleksiyLa-Project_3/README.md

 #### Delete Account
   - If the user selects "Delete Account," the application presents a confirmation prompt to ensure the user's intention to delete their account.
   - The user must confirm their choice to delete the account.
-  - If confirmed, the application deletes the user's account, including all associated data.
+  - If confirmed, the application deletes the user's account, including all associated dat  -
   - The application then displays a goodbye message.
   - After displaying the goodbye message, the application exits, bringing the user back to the terminal prompt.